 Private Property

-Property rights and the regulation of the acquisition of property are well defined in terms of acquisition, benefits, use and sale.
+Property rights and the regulation of property acquisition are well defined in terms of acquisition, benefits, use and sale.
 Since Poland’s accession to the European Union, foreigners from EU member states and European Economic Area (EEA) countries have been allowed to purchase land and real estate.
-Further amendments to the land law that eased restrictions for investors from non-EU member states were introduced in 2011.
-Obstacles today include the slow and increasingly unpredictable functioning of the judicial system and the continuing piracy of intellectual property, despite the government’s efforts to improve protections.
-The actions taken to “repolonize” Polish banks and media enterprises do not directly constrain the property rights of nationals from other EU member states but create a climate that is less open to them.
-The government’s attempt to abolish activities by media companies from outside the European Economic Area, which would have entailed the withdrawal of the broadcasting license of the TV channel TVN, owned by Discovery, is an example of this.
-Only after domestic and U.S. protests did President Duda veto the bill, which was subsequently tabled.
+Obstacles include the still-problematic functioning of the judicial system.
+Measures to “repolonize” Polish banks and media enterprises under the previous PiS government did not directly constrain the property rights of EU nationals but created a less open business climate.
+This has changed with the current government, and property rights are fully respected again.

 Property rights

-Private companies are viewed institutionally as the primary engines of economic production, and they enjoy appropriate legal safeguards in principle.
+Institutionally, private companies are viewed as the primary engines of economic production, and they enjoy appropriate legal safeguards in principle.
 The private sector has increased to around 75% of employment and 70% of GDP and faces only moderate bureaucratic obstacles.
-However, it still takes a considerable amount of time to set up a company – on average, 37 days, which is the longest time in the OECD.
-While many private companies survived the pandemic, due in part to several protection shields set up by the government, fast-changing legislation and its low quality cause problems for 77% of domestic businesses, as a study by the European Commission found.
+However, it still takes considerable time to set up a company – on average, 37 days – the longest in the OECD.
+While many private companies survived the COVID-19 pandemic, due in part to several protective shields set up by the previous government, fast-changing, low-quality legislation and a public administration whose effectiveness is below the EU average have caused problems for domestic businesses, a 2023 European Commission study found.
+It also noted a comparatively lower share of private investment (19.1% of GDP compared to the EU average of 25.8%) for Poland.

 Private enterprise